The W3C Team appoints (or re-appoints) a Chair (or more than one co-Chair) for every Working

 - Develops Group charter together with the Staff

-- Is familiar with W3C
+- Is familiar with the W3C

 - Convenes Group and ensures Group members oriented to W3C Process with assistance of Staff

 - Schedules deliverables and sets milestones towards completion